bafg-bund/extrapolation-cytotoxic-masking/README.txt

 of chromatograms from image files and the extrapolation of cytotoxic masked effects for planar in vitro assays.
 It has been validated using data from the planar Yeast Estrogen Screen (p-YES).
-Cytotoxic masking often occurs in ring patterns (or halos).
+Cytotoxic masking often occurs in ring patterns (or haloes).
 Please consider confirming cytotoxicity with a resazurin assay as in the source below, as ring patterns may also result from other reasons.
 The script can also be used alone to generate chromatograms.